What is it?

 - Encouragement in the discernment of professional pathways.

-- The 2016-2017 “Pilot Project” will run from the autumn of 2016 until the end of summer of 2017, though individual mentors and mentees may wish to extend their mentor/mentee relationship beyond this timeframe.
+- The mentorship program will run from the autumn of 2019 until the summer of 2020, although individual mentors and mentees may wish to extend their mentor/mentee relationship beyond this timeframe.

 - Each mentor and mentee will decide together how often they would like to meet, but a minimum of three (3) meetings over coffee or a light meal during the course of the year (2 initiated by the mentor, 1 by the mentee) is strongly recommended.

-- Hart House will host a reception for all mentors and mentees to officially “launch” this initiative in late 2016, as well as a “thank you” event in the spring of 2017.
+- Hart House will host a reception for all mentors and mentees to officially “launch” this initiative in the fall.

 - All program participants will receive special invitations to a number of additional Hart House events throughout the year.

-For more information about the Hart House Mentorship Program “Pilot Project”, please contact Andrea Blackler, Development Coordinator, Hart House at firstname.lastname@example.org or 416-946-7325.
+For more information about the Hart House Mentorship Program, please contact Andrea Blackler, Development Coordinator, Hart House at email@example.com or 416-946-7325.